netdata/netdata/src/daemon/config/README.md

 ### `registry` section options

-To understand what this section is and how it should be configured, please refer to the [registry documentation](/src/registry/README.md).
+To understand what this section is and how it should be configured, refer to the [registry documentation](/src/registry/README.md).

 ## Per-plugin configuration